 There are a few reasons why.

-One size doesn’t fit all
+1) One size doesn’t fit all

 To have similar service levels for all kinds of work in the public sector is too broad-brush an approach.
-A 4-6 week lead time to filling a Finance administrator would only result in some files and reports taking longer to close.
+A 4-6 week lead time in filling a Finance administrator role, for instance, would only result in some files and reports taking longer to close.

-You have no influence
+3) You have no influence

-Lack of creativity
+4) Lack of creativity

-Passive approach to IR35
+5) A passive approach to IR35

 The effect of an inside-IR35 role on the business is that it has to select people from a smaller pool of people who apply.
 This does not guarantee great programme outcomes.
-The high proportion of inside IR35 opportunities on their website does not enthuse confidence.
+The high proportion of inside IR35 opportunities on the PSR website does not enthuse confidence.

-What you can do about it:
+What can you do about it?

 Possibly, quite a lot.